PowerDNS/pdns/docs/markdown/recursor/scripting.md

 * rcode - current DNS Result Code, which can be overridden, including to several magical values
 * remoteaddr - address of the requestor
 * localaddr - address this query was received on
-* variable - a boolean which, if sets, indicates the recursor should not packet cache this answer.
+* variable - a boolean which, if set, indicates the recursor should not packet cache this answer.
 Honored even when returning 'false'!
+Important when providing answers that vary over time or based on sender details.

 It also supports the following methods: